fsdevcom2000/bash-scripts/xeoma-install/README.md

 - Root access

-- User account "vmadmin" (can be changed in the script)
+- User account "vmadmin" (can be changed in the script install_xeoma_autostart.sh)

+- The script no longer requires manually specifying the user.
+In version 2 (install_xeoma_autostart_v2.sh), the username will be requested automatically during execution.

 ## Installation